openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 # JSON Schema Defintion

-JSON Schema Documents MUST define value of each event statement within the "events" claim of a JWT as defined in Section 2.2 of {{SET}} where the key (event URN) is $id of the JSON schema

-^^ not sure about this. how would the even URN relate to the schema $id?

-Schema keywords - Normative
-Validation keywords - Normative
-Schema annotations - Non-normative
+The following section describes how a map a SSF event to a JSON Schema Document.

+As defined in Section 4.3 of {{JSON Schema}}, a JSON Schema document, also called a "schema", is a JSON document used to describe another JSON Document, known as an instance.

+A JSON Schema document describes the instance of SSF SET event "payload" (Section 2 of {{SET}}).
+As such, the schema will defined the claims that pertian to the specific SSF event type.
+The $id for the schema document MUST be the same as the event identifier of the SET.

+The schema is made up of the following top-level JSON keys:

 \\$schema
 : REQUIRED, JSON string: URI of the version of JSON Schema that this document adheres to.
 E.g., `https://json-schema.org/draft/2020-12/schema`.
 Normative Schema Keyword.

 \\$id
-: REQUIRED, JSON string: URI of the schema.
-SHOULD be publicly accessible and resolve to the JSON Schema document.
+: REQUIRED, JSON string: Event Identifier of the SET and URI of the schema.
+MUST be publicly accessible or available out-of-band and resolve to JSON Schema document.
 Normative Schema Keyword.

 title
 : REQUIRED, JSON string: Title of the schema.
 Informational Schema Annotation.